 A thermographic inspection uses infrared video and cameras to measure surface temperatures in a home or building.
 These are most commonly used to determine if a home needs insulation.
-The inspector will look for areas that are white to know if the area is emitting more heat and black areas show colder spaces.
+The Tampa property inspection will look for areas that are white to know if the area is emitting more heat and black areas show colder spaces.
 This can be done both inside or outside a home, depending on the weather, though interior inspections are done far more frequently.
-If you are considering this, consider the practical thermography applications for a building inspection.
+If you are considering this, consider the practical thermography applications for a building property inspection in Tampa.

 Saving money is key with a thermographic inspection, but make your home more energy efficient is also a plus.
 The inspector can show you areas where your home is not performing and causing you to be less energy efficient.
 Maybe those weather-strips on your doors are letting cold air seep out, or the windows you just bought are filling your home with hot air.
 These are things the inspection should point out in order help your home be as energy efficient as possible, making this a key practical thermography application for a building inspection.